dugasmate/warehouse-management/README.md

 # warehouse-management
-Warehouse management project made for a job application using ASP.NET and MSSSQL.
+Warehouse management project made for a job application using ASP.NET and MSSQL.